Movement toward gay marriage (a.k.a.

 - Guam attained marriage equality during June.

 - Northern Mariana Islands: The Governor has committed to issuing an executive order legalizing gay marriage.
-Timing is unknown.
+Timing was unknown.

-- Puerto Rico: An executive order issued by the Governor required compliance with the U.S. Supreme Court ruling by mid-July.
+- Puerto Rico: An executive order issued by the Governor required compliance within the territory with the U.S. Supreme Court ruling by mid-July.

 - U.S. Virgin Islands: Same as for Northern Mariana Islands.

 - American Samoa is the lone hangout.
-Alone among the 50 states, 1 District and 5 Territories, the administration is still pondering its options.
+Alone among the 50 states, 1 District and 5 Territories, the administration was still pondering its options.